 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

 To supplement coursework, the IES Abroad Paris Summer Beginning Language & Marketing Program includes course-related excursions to many sites of historic significance in Paris.
 Destinations may include:

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Paris, it will feel like home.

 Homestays – You stay in a French home in the city of Paris or its surrounding banlieues (suburbs).
 You eat breakfast daily and three evening meals per week with your host(s).
 Other meals are available at university cafeterias and inexpensive restaurants.
 You have the option to request a typical homestay placement or a placement in a chambre de bonne.

 Apartments – A limited number of apartments are available for an additional fee.
-Internet access is available via Ethernet cable.
-Rooms are single studios, and each apartment has a private bathroom and small kitchenette.
+Apartments include kitchen facilities and shared bathrooms.
 An IES Abroad Resident Assistant lives on-site.
 Meals are not included.